Skip to main content

 • Column Headers: Displays the names of your Table columns.

-• Static & Metadata Columns: Appear as standard headers.
+• Detail & Attribute Columns: Appear as standard headers.

-• Dynamic Columns: These are often displayed with nested headers to represent the periodic nature and the specific metrics within each period.
-For example, you might see a main header for 'Jan 2024' spanning sub-headers for 'Gross_Premium' and 'Commission'.
+• Metric Columns (Time Series Tables): These are displayed with nested headers to represent the periodic nature and the specific metrics within each period.
+For example, you might see a main header for 'Jan 24' spanning sub-headers for 'Gross_Premium' and 'Commission'.

-• Row Identifier: The unique key column you defined is typically shown prominently as the first column.
+• Identifier: The unique key column you defined is typically shown prominently as the first column.

-• Metadata: Values for Metadata Columns (assigned during upload via tags/profiles) are shown as columns in each row.
+• Attributes: Values for Attribute Columns (assigned during upload via tags/profiles) are shown as columns in each row.

-• Dynamic Data: Data from dynamic columns is laid out chronologically, showing how metrics change over time for each record.
+• Metric Data (Time Series Tables): Data from metric columns is laid out chronologically, showing how metrics change over time for each record.

 • Pagination: For large tables, the data is displayed in pages (e.g., 10, 25, 50 rows per page) with controls to navigate between pages.

-• Horizontal Scrolling: Due to the potential width of tables (especially with many dynamic periods), horizontal scrolling is often necessary to view all columns.
+• Horizontal Scrolling: Due to the potential width of tables (especially Time Series tables with many periods), horizontal scrolling is often necessary to view all columns.

-• Cell Values: The cell at the intersection of a specific row (e.g., Policy 123) and a specific nested dynamic column (e.g., 'Jan 2024' > 'Gross_Premium') shows the value of that metric for that record during that period.
+• Cell Values: The cell at the intersection of a specific row (e.g., Policy 123) and a specific nested metric column (e.g., 'Jan 24' > 'Gross_Premium') shows the value of that metric for that record during that period.

 Now that you understand how the data is presented, learn how to drill down into specific subsets using the Filter Panel.